catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 While visually similar the concept of tabs might be used for vastly different reasons - they could separate...
 * distinctly different features of a software (Design Customization, Sending E-Mail, User Management),
-* sections of the same feature or form (Question Settings, Feedback, Hints),
+* sections of the same feature or form (Settings, Feedback, Hints of the same test question),
 * a step in a process (Shipping Address, Billing Address, Payment Information,...)
 * or an in place selection and replacement (switch between html, markdown or text-only editor to enter paragraphs of text)